Question of Viewpoint:

 Kati Vilim, Angular Behavior, 2025.
 Oil on canvas, 40 by 40 inches. © Kati Vilim.
 Photo: András Müller.
 Courtesy of the artist and The Space, Budapest.

-Vilim's paintings and wall tapestries display formal repetitions that, rather than being rigidly formulaic, are dynamically varied, resulting in a complex interplay of visual rhythms and unique permutations.
+Vilim's paintings and wall tapestries display formal repetitions that, rather than being rigidly formulaic, are dynamically varied, resulting in an elaborate interplay of visual rhythms and unique permutations.
 This dynamism, achieved through subtle shifts in color, scale, and the precise arrangement of geometric forms, conveys both disciplined structure and a sense of unrestrained creative freedom.
 As Máté has observed, Vilim's artistic approach deliberately eschews specific narratives or overt symbolism, resisting direct referential meaning.
 Instead, her works function as an open-ended visual language, inviting free association and diverse interpretations from the viewer.

 Kati Vilim, Disclosed Escalation, 2025.
 Jacquard textile, 59 by 59 inches. © Kati Vilim.
 Photo: András Müller.
 Courtesy of the artist and The Space, Budapest.